alanbjohnston/CubeSatSim/README.md

 `CubeSatSim/radioafsk`

-This code uses the Brandenburg Tech Digital Transceiver, based on DigitalTxRxRP  https://brandenburgtech.wordpress.com/ If you don't have the SPI Interface enabled and the board plugged in, you will get an error.

 This repository contains:

  - afsk - Code that sends telemetry in 1k2 AFSK X.25 format
  - arduino - Sample Arduino sketches to show how payload sensors can be interfaced to CubeSat Simulator
  - ax5043 - Source for a library of functions to communicate with the AX5043 and configure the AX5043.
  - cw - Code that sends telemetry in CW (Morse code) using AO-7 format